edfig/experiments/README.md

 I started learning how to program when I was very young, on an old Apple IIe computer, in 1994.
 My father had recovered the machine from an Edison Company dumpster, where he worked as an electrician.
 I was an avid reader of MacWorld Magazine.
 I was one of the school's first computer lab assistants, the only kid with the password for admin rights on those old Mac Classics.
 (The password was "sphincter".)

 ### Y2k - The 2000's
-I was a slightly akward, blue-haired punky nerd.
+I was an akward, blue-haired punky nerd.
 I played in a few local bands.
+I carried my beat up, sticker-covered Fender Squire Strat everywhere.

+I worked at a Children's Theatre Company for a few years.
+First, as a pianist for a kid-friendly rendition of Grease.
+Then various roles over the years including Webmaster, Filemaker and Office Admin, and helped with everything from set building, lighting, and more.

+I was an award-winning sales rep at Best Buy, Pasadena.
+I started working in their PCHO (Personal Computer Home Office), and was quickly adopted by the Geek Squad.
+Our store was one of the Personal Shopping Assistant Pilot Stores, and I became one of the first Personal Shoppers.
+I got ridiculously good at Guitar Hero in the downtime.

-I carried my beat up, sticker-covered Fender Squire Strat around campus.
-I graduated college with a degree in Music, and got my dream job working at Hopeless Records.
+I graduated college with a degree in Music, and got my dream job working at an indie record label.
 This is when I realized my love for Excel was above average.
 I became an Excel Master.
+It was a time before Big Data, and we were the subject of rounding errors due to limitations in the file formats of the time.
+I learned do much.

 ### 2010's
 I left the music industry and started working at AT&T Interactive.
 I was hired for my Excel mastery, and had the opportunity to participate in a [Startup-in-the-org]() environment.
 As a Data Analyst, I worked closely with the Product and Operations teams on all needs related to a "Deal of the Day" Groupon me-too product.